 On a long hiking or backpacking trip having a good pair of hiking boots is essential.
 There is nothing worse than a pair of boots that are too small, rub your feet or cause blisters.
 I highly recommend getting a pair of over-the-ankle boots like these Vasque ones.

 Most of the Skyline-to-the-Sea trail goes downhill and can be slippery and tough on ankles.
 Over-the-ankle boots prevent your ankles from rolling and potentially getting injured when your feet become tired.

 If you plan to stay at any of the campsites overnight, you will need a small camping stove with a burner to make your dinner and breakfast.

 We use this type of camping stove on our backpacking trips.
-It works pretty great and we use it to make quick meals like rice with chicken, oatmeal and coffee in just a few minutes.
-Note that you’ll need to buy the gas separately but you can get that at any outdoors store like Big 5.
+It works pretty great and we use it to make quick meals like rice with chicken, oatmeal, and coffee in just a few minutes.
+Note that you’ll need to buy the gas separately but you can get that at any outdoor store like Big 5.

 Depending on the season that you choose to hike the Skyline-to-the-Sea trail, your clothing packing list will probably vary, but here are a few essentials to keep in mind.